x41v3r/notebook/source/_posts/frontend-html.md

 </html>
 ```

+> The appearance of the page shown above — including the layout, colors, and fonts — is achieved by applying CSS to the HTML.

 ## 6.2 Non-semantic wrappers

 Sometimes we'll come across a situation where *we can't find an ideal semantic element to group some items together or wrap some content*.